Nkuringo Sector The Nkuringo sector is one of the best regions located at the Southern…

 The essentials to carry for your Bigodi Wetland bird watching safari include a pair of binoculars, a camera, a rain jacket, long pants.
 Others include bottled water, hiking boots preferably waterproof, shirts- long-sleeved, insect repellent, first aid kit, sweater, and others.

-Best time to visit Bigodi for birding
+Best time to go for birding tours in Bigodi Wetland

 Bigodi is open for birding tours all year-round though the dry season is the most favorite time.
 The drier months occur from December, January, February, and June, July, August to September- the ideal months characterized by low rains and nature trails kept drier hence making it easier for birders to navigate through the swamp and forest.